Simplicity Review - is this the KiwiSaver scheme for you?

 |

 Signing up isn't complicatedYou'll need a form of ID, your IRD number and know your PIR (personal income tax) rate.
-It takes about three minutes via their online form.
-Once submitted, Simplicity will then contact you and arrange the onboarding to their scheme.
+It takes a few minutes via their online form.
+Once submitted, Simplicity will email to confirm your application has been received.
+They get in touch with your current provider to arrange the transfer, and then email you again to set up your online account.

 |

-Major Kiwi companies have made Simplicity their default providerThe Warehouse Group (including The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo7), Spark, Genesis Energy, Foodstuffs (North Island only) and Z Energy are among many big companies that have made Simplicity their default employee KiwiSaver provider, convinced most likely by the low fees and low-risk investment strategy of index funds.
+Major Kiwi companies have made Simplicity their default providerThe Warehouse Group (including The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo7), Spark, Foodstuffs (North Island only) and Z Energy are among many big companies that have made Simplicity their default employee KiwiSaver provider, convinced most likely by the low fees and low-risk investment strategy of index funds, as well as benefiting from Simplicity-run workplace talks.

 |

 15% of management fees go to charityWhile you won't get any tax credit directly from this, the charity donation is unique to KiwiSaver, and we're unaware of any other provider that does something similar.
 Whether this is good or bad depends on how you feel about charities as a whole.
-We couldn't find any information as to what charities received donations.
+You can find more information as to what charities received donations here.

 |